tom-howard/ros/docs/com2009/assignment2/submission.md

     This will create a `.tar` archive of your package in the `~/myrosdata` folder.

-4. If you're using WSL-ROS (or any other WSL-based ROS installation) then you can then access this using the Windows File Explorer.
+4. If you're using WSL-ROS (or any other WSL-based ROS installation) then you can then access this from the Windows File Explorer.
 In the terminal enter the following command:

     ```bash
-    explorer.exe ~/myrosdata
+    cd ~/myrosdata/ && explorer.exe .
     ```

 5. An Explorer window should open, and in there you should see the `com2009_team{}.tar` file that you just created.
 Copy and paste this to somewhere convenient on your machine.